LivelyKernel/lively4-core/files.md

 	./karma.conf.js

-## Sombody brave has to move this file:
+## Somebody brave has to move this file:

 	./require.js